You know that feeling that you get as a new week approaches.

-I try to do a daily review every night before I go to bed so that when I wake up each morning, I do not have to spend time figuring out what I have to do that day.
-I pretty much have a game plan and I am able to hit the ground running.
+I try to do a daily review every night before I go to bed so that when I wake up each morning, I don’t have to spend too much time figuring out what I have to do that day.
+I pretty much have a game plan and I’m able to hit the ground running.

 Books On Productivity And Planning

 I hope that you found this post helpful, and has given you some ideas that you can use to plan and organize your week ahead of time.